mjjstockman/hull-college/TESTING.md

 <img src="assets/images/testing/css-validation.jpg" alt="The two CSS validation warnings">

-These were not acted upon as they are deemed to be acceptable warnings.
+This was not acted upon as it was deemed to be an acceptable warning.

 [Back to top ⇧](#Hull-College-Testing)